Dan Woodards: Later career

 Woodards returned to West Ham to work as a groundsman at Upton Park.
 He was the only person in the ground when, in August 1944, a Luftwaffe V1 landed on the pitch, exploding and causing damage to the playing area.
 West Ham were forced to play away from Upton Park, winning nine consecutive matches.
-After hard work by Woodards the pitch was restored and West Ham returned there to play their home games, losing 1–0 to Tottenham Hotspur on their return.
+After hard work by Woodards the pitch was restored and West Ham returned to play their home games, losing 1–0 to Tottenham Hotspur on their return.